 Denver Health used a variety of recruitment methods and found health care provider referrals to be the best source for enrolling at-risk individuals.
 Approximately 1 in 10 at-risk individuals would enroll (i.e., verbally commit to participating in a session) when contacted by a lifestyle coach, whereas nearly 1 in 2 individuals would enroll if referred by their health care provider.

 Denver Health identified individuals eligible for the National DPP lifestyle change program using EHR data, and invited the eligible individuals’ health care provider to refer their patients to the program.
 National DPP lifestyle change program staff then followed up with those patients by phone, indicating that the patient had been referred by their health care provider.
 This proved to be a highly effective referral and recruitment process.

 Denver Health took a number of steps to promote health care provider referrals.
-In an article published in AADE in Practice, authors Natalie Ritchie and Tamara Swigert of Denver Health summarize their health care provider engagement strategies as follows:
+In an article published in Association of Diabetes Care and Education Specialists (ADCES) in Practice (formerly American Association of Diabetes Educators (AADE) in Practice), authors Natalie Ritchie and Tamara Swigert of Denver Health summarize their health care provider engagement strategies as follows:

 - Teach health care providers about the National DPP lifestyle change program using in-clinic presentations.